Welcome to

 Fellowship for Artists Impacted by Incarceration

 Creativity is resistance.
-Through our artist fellowship, we support young artists who have been directly impacted by incarceration and wrongful convictions, giving them resources and opportunities to tell their stories and reclaim their futures.
+Through our artist fellowship, we support artists who have been directly impacted by incarceration and wrongful convictions, giving them resources and opportunities to tell their stories and reclaim their futures.

 Roots in Action